bee-envsys-cornell/hw03/README.md

-# Homework 3: Sea-Level Rise Uncertainty and Uncertainty Propagation
+# Homework 3: Dissolved Oxygen and Monte Carlo

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the repository for Homework 3 for [BEE 4750](https://viveks.me/environmental-systems-analysis), taught at [Cornell University](https://cornell.edu) in Fall 2023 by [Vivek Srikrishnan](https://viveks.me).
+This is the repository for Homework 3 for [BEE 4750](https://viveks.me/environmental-systems-analysis), taught at [Cornell University](https://cornell.edu) in Fall 2024 by [Vivek Srikrishnan](https://viveks.me).

-If enrolled in the class, a PDF of the completed notebook, **with all cells evaluated**, should be submitted to Gradescope *no later* than Friday, October 6, 2023, at 9:00pm.
-10% will be deducted for each day that the notebook is late.
+If enrolled in the class, a PDF of the completed notebook, **with all cells evaluated**, should be submitted to Gradescope *no later* than Thursday, October 3, 2024, at 9:00pm.
+Submissions will be accepted up to 24 hours late with a 50% penalty.

 ## Learning Objectives

 After completing this lab, students will be able to:

-- sample uncertainties from a probability distribution and propagate them through chained simulation models;
-- compute and interpret quantiles of distributions of model outputs;
-- quantify how uncertain changes to environmental systems can impact infrastructure reliability.
+- use a systems model to analyze the impact of multiple waste discharges on regulatory compliance;
+- determine waste management strategies based on simulation results;
+- reason about responsibility for managing complex environmental impacts;
+- (*BEE 5750*) incorporate simulation outputs into system design strategies to ensure compliance.

 ## Repository Overview